nprapps/nprapps.github.com/_posts/2016-06-17-scraping-tips.markdown

 ## Can you scrape?

 Scraping is a complicated legal issue.
-Before you start scraping, make sure your scraping is acceptable.
+Before you start, make sure your scraping is acceptable.
 At minimum, check the terms of service and robots.txt of the site you'd like to scrape.
 And if you can talk with a lawyer, you should.

 ## Data model classes

 The Armslist scraper encapsulates scraped data in model classes.

 Here's the basic idea.
 You provide the model class with all the HTML it should scrape.
 The class performs the scrape and stores each piece of data in an instance property.
 Then, you access the scraped attributes in your code via those instance properties.
-Look at this lightly modified example of the model class code from the Armslist scraper.
+Look at this lightly modified example of the model class code from the project.

 ```python
 class Listing: